View the City of Onkaparinga's Development Plan

 Changes to the planning system

-From July 2020 onwards the Development Plan will be replaced by a state-wide Planning and Design Code.
+Later in 2020 the Development Plan will be replaced by a state-wide Planning and Design Code.
 For more information on the Planning and Design Code refer to the SA Planning Portal.

 Development Plan Review